Gautam8387/CS-1203-Data-Structures/Final Project/readme.txt

 - The program prints the frequencies of each character in the string
 - It also outputs the decompressed string along with decoded string.
 - It also outputs the compression ratio.

+IMPORTANT NOTE:
+- The code runs perfectly on my machine
+- In case the compilation fails, the code also runs on an online compiler: https://www.onlinegdb.com/online_c_compiler